neo-technology/aether-ant-tasks/README.md

 ## Settings

-The Ant tasks are tightly integrated with the usual maven settings.xml.
-By default, the usual $HOME/.m2/settings.xml is used for user settings.
+The Ant tasks are tightly integrated with the usual [Apache Maven settings.xml](http://maven.apache.org/settings.html).
+By default, the usual ${user.home}/.m2/settings.xml is used for user settings.

 For the global settings, different paths will be tried: